As Seen On Sponsored Content

 Week three: the brain fog cleared.
 Week four: she got her period back.
 Week six: she stepped on the scale and she'd lost 7 pounds.
 By week ten, all 11 pounds were gone — plus 3 more she hadn't even been trying to lose.

 Her hair stopped falling out.
 Her nails grew back strong.
 She wasn't cold anymore.
 And for the first time in over a year, Jenny felt like herself again.
+She could hold fifteen things in her head at work without losing words mid-sentence.
+She slept through the night.
+She ate breakfast without guilt and dinner without dread.
+The version of herself she thought was gone for good had been waiting on the other side of 1,200 calories.

 "When my nutritionist told me to eat 1,700 calories I actually laughed.
 I thought she was trying to make me fatter.
 Three months later I'd lost 16 pounds and I was eating more than I had in years.
 The science behind it — the cortisol trap, the insulin timing — it all finally made sense."